michaelmsonne/ADServiceAccountManager/README.md

 | `SECURITY.md`     | This README file.                           |
 | `LICENSE`         | The license for the TEMPLATE.               |

+There is over 6000 lines of Powershell code 😆

 ## 🚀 Features

 ### Group Managed Service Accounts (gMSA)